steinuil/negoto/API.md

 Returns: `Array<ThreadOp>`

+Errors:
-When the board doesn't exist, the endpoint will return an empty array.
+* When the board doesn't exist, the endpoint will return `null`.

 ## Thread